KurtABum/PatternAnalysis-2025/recognition/README.md

 **Interpretation of Results:**
-Over the 5 epochs, the training loss steadily decreased from 1.3336 to 0.7920, showing that the model gradually learned to predict target sequences more accurately.
-The ROUGE scores improved consistently across epochs, with ROUGE-1 reaching 0.7261, ROUGE-2 at 0.5403, and ROUGE-L and ROUGE-Lsum at 0.6721 by the final epoch.
+Over the 5 epochs, the ROUGE scores improved consistently across epochs, with ROUGE-1 reaching 0.7261, ROUGE-2 at 0.5403, and ROUGE-L and ROUGE-Lsum at 0.6721 by the final epoch.
 These scores indicate that the generated summaries have a high overlap with the reference lay summaries at both the word level (ROUGE-1 and ROUGE-2) and the sentence/structure level (ROUGE-L and ROUGE-Lsum).
 The best performance at epoch 5 suggests that the model is well-fitted to the dataset, capturing key details and phrasing patterns without overfitting, making it reliable for generating understandable lay summaries from expert reports.

 **Training loss:**
-The average training loss decreased steadily from **1.3336** (epoch 1) to **0.7920** (epoch 5), indicating the model learned to better predict the target sequences over time.
+The average training loss decreased steadily from 1.3336 at epoch 1 to 0.7920 at epoch 5, indicating the model learned to better predict the target sequences over time.

 ## Overall Model Performance